immersive-web/webxr-ar-module/explainer.md

 WebVR provides tracking information via the [`VRSession.getDisplayPose`](https://w3c.github.io/webvr/#dom-vrsession-getdisplaypose) method, which developers can poll each frame to get the view and projection matrices for each eye.
 The matrices provided by the [`VRDisplayPose`](https://w3c.github.io/webvr/#interface-vrdisplaypose) can be used to render the appropriate viewpoint of the scene for both eyes.

-The UA maintains a VR compositor behind the scenes that is always active during a presenting session.
+The UA maintains a VR compositor behind the scenes that is always active during an exclusive session.
 It runs a tight rendering loop, presenting the imagery defined by the session's layers to the VR display at as close to the display's native framerate as possible.
 Potentially future spec iterations could enable video layers that would automatically be synchronized to the compositor, but images from a canvas layer are not updated automatically.
 Once rendering is complete [`VRCanvasLayer.commit`](https://w3c.github.io/webvr/#dom-vrcanvaslayer-commit) must be called to send the current contents of the canvas backbuffer to the VR compositor.
 The compositor will continue presenting that content to the user, reprojected, each frame until a new one is provided via `commit`.
 If `commit()` is called on a canvas layer multiple times in the course of a single frame the previously committed contents are discarded and only the most recent results will be displayed.

 `VRCanvasLayer.commit` returns a Promise, which resolves when the VR compositor is ready draw a new frame.
 This enables it to act as an analog for requestAnimationFrame which runs at the display's refresh rate.